piyushagr24/mini_projects/wordle/readme.md

 ## Usage

-- Enter your guess using the keyboard or on-screen buttons.
+- Enter your guess using the keyboard buttons.
 - Press Enter to submit your guess.
 - Use the feedback to refine your next guess.
 - Try to guess the word within the allowed number of attempts.